About the Jewish Lawyer

-You may not be surprised to learn that clients frequently ask me how to come up with a brand name that they can successfully register as a trademark.
-Sometimes they ask after we give them a negative legal opinion about the name they had already chosen.
-Other times they ask after they get a major refusal from the USPTO and have to go back to the drawing board.
+You may not be surprised that clients frequently ask me how to come up with a brand name that they can successfully register as a trademark.
+Sometimes they ask after we give them a negative legal opinion about the name they wanted to register.
+Other times they ask after they get a major refusal from the USPTO and have to think of a new name.

-Over the years, I refined and augmented my answer to this question until it grew into a semi-comprehensive guide.
+Over the years, I’ve refined and augmented my answer to this question so much that it’s now worth sharing publicly.
 In this post I will: